Vincentdm31/no-croissant-party/README.md

 # No croissant party 🥐

-A simple tool written in Rust which locks your screen if you're inactive for more than 60secs
+A simple Rust tool that locks your screen after 60 seconds of inactivity

 # Installation